 Cloud Delivery models are categories of cloud computing, including:

-• Infrastructure as a Service (IaaS) – the delivery of services like servers, storage, networks, operating systems on request basis.
+• Infrastructure as a Service (IaaS) – the delivery of services like servers, storage, networks, and operating systems on a request basis.

 4. What are the different versions of the Cloud?

-There are different models to deploy cloud services:
+There are different models for deploying cloud services:

 • Public Cloud – the set of computer resources like hardware, software, servers, storage, etc., owned and operated by third-party cloud providers for use by businesses or individuals.